 12. What is the strength and weakness of your research?

-While you may want to impress the examiner by emphasizing on the strengths of your research, being aware of the weaknesses and planning a directional move to overcome them is looked out for.
+While you may want to impress the examiner by emphasizing on the strengths of your research, being aware of the weaknesses and planning a directional move to overcome them is also equally important.
 Hence, mention the strengths first and elaborate on how they connect with the key findings.
-Additionally, underline the weak areas and the factors that could be transformed into strengths in future research.
+Additionally, underline the limitations and the factors that could be transformed into strengths in future research.

 How nervous were you while preparing for your PhD viva voce?
 Did you follow any specific tips to ace your PhD viva voce?
 How important is it to prepare for these common PhD viva questions beforehand?
 Let us know how you prepared for your PhD viva voce in the comments section below!
 You can also visit our Q&A forum for frequently asked questions related to different aspects of research writing and publishing answered by our team that comprises subject-matter experts, eminent researchers, and publication experts.